AaronAOliver/AaronAOliver.github.io/_pages/about.md

 at Scripps Institution of Oceanography.
 I have worked in the lab of Scripps Department Chair Prof. Eric Allen since 2018.
 My research focuses on <i>in silico</i> analyses of marine microbial communities, with a specialization in the genomics of algae and their microbiomes.

 Before starting my PhD, I got my bachelor's degree in Bioinformatics at UC San Diego.
-I worked as an [instructional assistant](/teaching/) for two years in UC San Diego's Jacobs School of Engineering during undergrad.
+I worked as an [instructional assistant](/teaching/) for two years at the Jacobs School of Engineering during undergrad.
 My specialty was the theoretical bases of computer science, with a focus on [discrete mathematics](/teaching/CSE20), [computational complexity](/teaching/CSE21), and [algorithm design](/teaching/CSE101).
 I leverage my background in computer science to explore communities of marine microorganisms for potential applications in biotechnology, bioenergy, and biomaterials.